itsemillia/nerv-printer-guide/CarpetPrinterGuide.md

 - After that is done, add the ***same*** folder path on the **Slave** accounts.
 This will allow for multiple instances (Master and Slaves) to pull aforementioned files into memory and load them in-game.

+### In case you don't want to create a new folder, just copy the folder path of your main(master) instance nerv-printer folder inside .minecraft.

+### To copy the path, let's say of `NervPrinterFolder`, open the folder in your File Explorer, left click on the top bar, where it says `Disk (D:) > Games > NervPrinterFolder`, it should highlight the path, click CTRL + C to copy it.

 ---

 FAQ: